akshatagrawal22/SSMD/README.md

 Instructions to run the DAPP:

-1. Using the SUPER ADMIN account, deploy the Central Database smart contract on Remix or using Truffle.
+1. Make an account as the ADMIN account and using that account, deploy the Central Database smart contract on Remix or using Truffle.
-2. Then update the hospitals by iteracting with the smart contract from the backend.
+2. Then add hospital accounts using update_hospital method by iteracting with the smart contract from the backend.
 3. After that paste the address of the Central database in the data.js file.
 4. Run `npm install` at the root of the SSMD directory.
 5. Run `node server.js` to start the project